MENU

 It is recommended that you convert your money into Japanese yen or US dollars in your country before you leave for Japan.
 If you bring US dollars, please convert them to Japanese yen at the airport when you first arrive.
 There are no money exchange services in the vicinity of APU.

-Many students work on campus in the cafeteria, co-op shop, library and media center, and also as teaching assistants for courses.
-Others work off campus as English tutors or as employees in hotels, restaurants and shops.
-As Beppu is a major tourist destination, there are many jobs in the service and hotel industry and a high demand for people who can work on weekends and vacation, which fits perfectly with your student life.
+Other students may work off campus as English tutors or as employees in hotels, restaurants, and shops.
+As Beppu is a major tourist destination, there are many jobs in the service and hotel industry and there is a high demand for people who can work on weekends and holidays, which fits perfectly with your student life.

 Please note that availability of part-time work may vary.
 Additionally, while on-campus jobs may not require Japanese language ability, off-campus jobs often require at least a conversational level of Japanese.